 Does your project include physical construction (defined as moving dirt, directing water, physically constructing something, or installing equipment)?

-YES□ NO□

-1(a).
-If yes (structural), submit a feasibility report (to comply with Title 261, CH2) including engineering and technical data and the following information:

-A discussion of the plan of development (004.01 A); Click here to enter text.

-A description of all field investigations made to substantiate the feasibility report (004.01 B); Click here to enter text.

-Maps, drawings, charts, tables, etc., used as a basis for the feasibility report (004.01 C); Click here to enter text.

-A description of any necessary water and land rights and pertinent water supply and water quality information, if appropriate (004.01 D); Click here to enter text.

-A discussion of each component of the final plan including, when applicable (004.01 E);

-Required geologic investigation (004.01 E 1); Click here to enter text.

-Required hydrologic data (004.01 E 2); Click here to enter text.

-Design criteria for final design including, but not limited to, soil mechanics, hydraulic, hydrologic, structural, embankments and foundation criteria (004.01 E 3).
-Click here to enter text.

-1(b).
-If no (non-structural), submit data necessary to establish technical feasibility including, but not limited to the following (004.02):
+YES NO

+If you answered "YES" you must answer all questions in section 1.A.
+If you answer "NO" you must answer all questions in section 1.B.

+If "YES", it is considered mostly structural, so answer the following:

+- 1.A.1 Insert a feasibility report to comply with Title 261, Chapter 2, including engineering and technical data; Click here to enter text. - 1.A.2 Describe the plan of development (004.01 A); Click here to enter text. - 1.A.3 Include a description of all field investigations made to substantiate the feasibility report (004.01 B); Click here to enter text. - 1.A.4 Provide maps, drawings, charts, tables, etc., used as a basis for the feasibility report (004.01 C); Click here to enter text. - 1.A.5 Describe any necessary water and/or land rights including pertinent water supply and water quality information (004.01 D); Click here to enter text. - 1.A.6 Discuss each component of the final plan (004.01 E); Click here to enter text. - 1.A.7 When applicable include the geologic investigation required for the project (004.01 E 1); Click here to enter text. - 1.A.8 When applicable include the hydrologic data investigation required for the project (004.01 E 2); Click here to enter text. - 1.A.9 When applicable include the criteria for final design including, but not limited to, soil mechanics, hydraulic, hydrologic, structural, embankments and foundation criteria (004.01 E 3).
+Click here to enter text. - If "NO", it is considered mostly non-structural, so answer the following: - 1.B.1 Insert data necessary to establish technical feasibility (004.02); Click here to enter text.
-A discussion of the plan of development (004.02 A); Click here to enter text.

-A description of field or research investigations utilized to substantiate the project conception (004.02 B); Click here to enter text.

-A description of the necessary water and/or land rights, if applicable (004.02 C); Click here to enter text.

-A discussion of the anticipated effects, if any, of the project upon the development and/or operation of existing or envisioned structural measures including a brief description of any such measure (004.02 D).
+- 1.B.2 Discuss the plan of development (004.02 A); Click here to enter text. - 1.B.3 Describe field or research investigations utilized to substantiate the project conception (004.02 B); Click here to enter text. - 1.B.4 Describe any necessary water and/or land rights (004.02 C); Click here to enter text. - 1.B.5 Discuss the anticipated effects, if any, of the project upon the development and/or operation of existing or envisioned structural measures including a brief description of any such measure (004.02 D).
 Click here to enter text.